softwareconstruction240/autograder/docs/CONTRIBUTING.md

 - Request a review from other Autograder developers
   - If you're changing an existing system, request a review from the developer that wrote it initially, or is most familiar with that system
-  - You can request multiple reviewers, but you're only required to get approval from one
+  - You can request multiple reviewers, but you're only required to get one approval to merge

 #### Scope of a Pull Request
 - Pull Requests should represent a complete, reviewable unit of work